appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 <dd>

-Specify the percentage of progress to be displayed to the user, which can be dynamically updated using values retrieved from queries or JavaScript functions.
+Specify the value of the progress indicator (in percentage).
+You can also use values retrieved from queries or JavaScript functions within the mustache operator `{{}}`.

 </dd>